Pericarditis

 Dos and Don’ts

 This condition requires proper treatment and a set of do’s and don’ts to be followed to manage it and its related symptoms and infections.
-During the treatment and even after the treatment, one needs to remain aware and alert to manage it better.
+During and even after the treatment, one needs to remain aware and alert to manage it better.

 Follow the above tips and immediately inform the doctor if there are new pain or symptoms.